TFP / TFCD Tips for Models & Photographers

 Most TFCD models cannot do/understand proper make-up.

 Some models do think that they can do good make-up by themselves.
-It is always better to trust professional hair and make-up artists.
+It is always better to trust professional hair and make-up artists who have much more experiences.

 Many TFCD models underestimate the power of good make-up.